gndec-yjs/BMT/Contents/Unit_4.md

 ## **Unit 4: Quality Control of Building Materials**

-Quality control – Sampling, Acceptance criterion, Code of practice and guidelines for different building materials such as **Cement, Aggregates, Admixtures, Concrete, Bricks, Steel, and Timber**. *(5 Lectures)*
+Quality control – Sampling, Acceptance criterion, Code of practice and guidelines for different building materials such as **Cement, Aggregates, Admixtures, Concrete, Bricks, Steel, and Timber**.

 * [4.1 Introduction to Quality Control in Construction](#41-introduction-to-quality-control-in-construction)
 * [4.2 Sampling of Building Materials](#42-sampling-of-building-materials)